-An exploration of a variety of cognitive exceptionalities including intellectual disabilities, learning disabilities, and neurobiological conditions common to students in the classroom.
-The focus is on strategies and accommodations to support students with these exceptionalities.
-Mild, moderate, and severe cognitive disabilities, learning disabilities, autism, Attention-Deficit/Hyperactivity Disorder (ADHD), and Fetal Alcohol Spectrum Disorder (FASD) are examined.
+An exploration of a variety of cognitive exceptionalities including intellectual disabilities, learning disabilities, and neurobiological conditions common to children in the classroom or care setting.
+The focus is on strategies and accommodations to support children with these exceptionalities.
+Mild, moderate, and severe cognitive disabilities, learning disabilities, autism, Attention-Deficit/Hyperactivity Disorder (ADHD), and Fetal Alcohol

+Spectrum Disorder (FASD) are examined.